Serverless pipeline that receives emails and forwards them as SMS messages.

 Stores each raw email as an object under the emails/ prefix, named by the SES message ID.
 A 7-day lifecycle rule expires objects automatically, providing a debug artifact window without unbounded storage growth.
 An S3 event notification triggers the Lambda on every new object.

 The core of the pipeline.
-Reads the raw email from S3, parses it with mailparser, matches the sender against the configured allowlist, invokes the appropriate parser, and publishes an SMS to each recipient.
+Reads the raw email from S3, parses it with mailparser, matches the sender (From address) and relay target (To address) against the configured rule set, invokes the appropriate parser, and delivers an SMS to each recipient via the Twilio SDK.
 Written in TypeScript and bundled with esbuild; AWS SDK packages are excluded since they are provided by the Lambda Node.js runtime.

-Holds the pipeline configuration as a JSON document: sender rules, parser types, and recipient phone numbers.
+Holds the pipeline configuration as a JSON document: Twilio credentials, and a list of rules each specifying a relay origin, relay target, parser type, and SMS recipient phone numbers.
 Sensitive values stay out of the repository and can be updated without a redeploy.
 The Lambda reads config once per container instance and caches it in memory; changes take effect on the next cold start.

 Each email type has a dedicated parser class that implements the EmailParser interface.
 Parsers are registered by string key in a central registry.
 The current registry includes a Garmin LiveTrack parser that extracts the athlete name and LiveTrack URL from the notification email body using cheerio.